adammillerio/plox/README.md

 # plox

-a python implementation of the lox language from crafting interpreters
+A python implementation of the lox language from crafting interpreters.

+Lox was created by Robert Nystrom as part of the [Crafting Interpreters](https://craftinginterpreters.com/) book.